DinuriSithu/Tripweaver---Multi-agent-travel-planner-/README.md

 **Steps:**

-1. Push this repo to GitHub.
+1. Push this repository to GitHub.
-2. On [render.com](https://render.com), create **4 separate Web
+2. On render (https://render.com), create **4 separate Web
-   Services**, all from the same repo, changing only the name and start
+   Services** all from the same repository. change only the name and start
    command:

    | Name | Start Command |